 Occasionally the judge may order a 16- or 24-hour drug and alcohol course if the defendant’s BAC was particularly high or there are other extenuating circumstances.

-In person classroom programs are completed in one Saturday.
-They usually last from 8 a.m. to 4:30 p.m.
+In-person classroom programs are completed on one Saturday from 8 a.m. to 4:30 p.m.

 The online course is meant to span eight hours of work.
 But unlike in the classroom, the online course can be paused and completed at the defendant’s own pace.

-Costs for the course vary by school and program:
+Costs for the course vary by school and program:5

 |16 hour Level 2 Drug/Alcohol Class||$275|